sreerag-ms/conways-game-of-life-group-project/README.md

 ### Using local machine

-These are the setup instructions without using docker.
+These are the setup instructions without using Docker.
 Run all the commands from the root of the project.

 #### System Requirements